QMeqGR/qm-maxima/README.txt

 computations such as expectation value, variance, etc.  The angular momentum <|j,m>> representation of kets is also available.
-Tensor product states for multiparticle systems can be created to perform calculations such as computing the Clebsh-Gordon coefficients.
+Tensor product states for multiparticle systems can be created to perform calculations such as computing the Clebsch-Gordan coefficients.

    Let us consider a trivial example involving spin-1/2 particles.
 A bra vector in the ‘z’-basis may be written as